-You will be able to understand how bankruptcy works much better once you understand the three main classes of debts.
+Understanding the three classes of debt will help you figure out how bankruptcy works.
 Bankruptcy law does not play favorites with your creditors, except when those creditors are legally different.
-The most basic way that creditors are legally different is whether a debt is a “general unsecured debt,” a “secured debt,” or a “priority debt.”
+The most basic way that creditors are legally different is in their classification: secured or unsecured debt, and priority debt.

 With secured debts, the money you owe is secured by collateral.
+For example, types of collateral used for secure loans can include a home and/or home equity or your vehicle for a secured car loan.
 Your obligation to pay is backed up by a lien on one or more of your assets—your real estate or personal property—giving the creditor specific power over that property if you do not pay the debt.

-The most common secured debts are vehicle loans and home mortgages, and furniture/appliance/electronics store purchase contracts.
-Also, a debt which was not secured can involuntarily turn into a secured debt, such as when a creditor files a lawsuit against you and gets a judgment lien against your home.
+The most common secured debts are vehicle loans and home mortgages, and contracts for furniture, appliances, or electronics.
+Also, a debt which was not secured can involuntarily turn into a secured debt.
+This can occur when a creditor files a lawsuit against you and gets a judgment lien against your home.

 General Unsecured Debts

 An unsecured debt is simply one not backed up by a lien on collateral.
-The creditor has no right to anything that you own, unless it first gets a judgment against you.
-“General” unsecured debts are distinguished from “priority” ones, a special set of debts discussed immediately below.
+The creditor has no right to anything that you own, unless that creditor first gets a judgment against you.
+“General” unsecured debts are distinguished from “priority” ones.

-General unsecured debts include most credit cards, medical bills, deficiency balances on repossessed vehicles or other collateral, many personal loans, and numerous other kinds of debts.
-It’s the “leftover” class of debts—if the debt is not secured (even if it once was) and doesn’t fit within the narrow set of “priority” debts, it’s a general unsecured debt.
+General unsecured debts include most credit card debt, medical bills, deficiency balances on repossessed vehicles or other collateral, many personal loans, and numerous other kinds of debts.
+It’s the “leftover” type of debts—if the debt is not secured (even if it once was) and doesn’t fit within the narrow set of “priority” debts, it’s a general unsecured debt.